MatthieuMarino/node-auth0-middleware/README.md

+This a POC based on Auth0 sample project.
+This is not functionnal nor fully tested.

 # Auth0 + NodeJS API Seed
 This is the seed project you need to use if you're going to create a NodeJS API.
 You'll mostly use this API either for a SPA or a Mobile app.
 If you just want to create a Regular NodeJS WebApp, please check [this other seed project](https://github.com/auth0/node-auth0/tree/master/examples/nodejs-regular-webapp)